pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 993 A Good Day

+This day I learn a lot about messages driven architectures, concurrency, parallelism and another things about microservices and Object-Oriented programming.

 ##### Day 991-992

 This weekend I do a little code, I was needed relax me and that;s was I did, but finally I do